Secure Software Development Methodologies: A Multivocal Literature Review: Auxiliary Practices

 \subsection{Privacy}

-Microsoft SDL v.5.2~\cite{whitepapermicrosoft} and SDL-Agile~\cite{whitepapermicrosoft} concern privacy requirements.
-Also, the privacy advisor is assigned for privacy support.
-However, the responsible member for the privacy is the privacy lead who is one of the project team members.
-In SDL-Agile one of the every-sprint requirements is reporting design changes that affect privacy to the privacy advisor.
-During the release phase in Microsoft SDL V.5.2. it is important to create an approve privacy disclosure with a privacy advisor and legal representatives.
+The topic of privacy is addressed in Microsoft SDL v.5.2~\cite{whitepapermicrosoft} and SDL-Agile~\cite{whitepapermicrosoft}, which both focus on privacy requirements.
+Within these frameworks, a privacy advisor is assigned to provide support.
+However, the primary responsibility for privacy lies with the privacy lead, who is a member of the project team.
+In SDL-Agile, reporting design changes that impact privacy to the privacy advisor is the every-sprint requirement.
+During the release phase in Microsoft SDL V.5.2, it is crucial to collaborate with the privacy advisor and legal representatives to create an approved privacy disclosure.

-According to the methodology by Google~\cite{adkins2020building}, organizations should be able to investigate systems after failure.
-The organizations therefore should design the logging system with access control and protection.
-While designing the logging system, privacy and legal members should be involved.
+According to the methodology by Google~\cite{adkins2020building}, organizations should have the capability to investigate systems after a failure.
+Therefore, it is necessary for organizations to design a logging system with access control and protection.
+Privacy and legal members should be involved in the design process of the logging system.

-Cisco involves \textit{privacy assessment} to assess privacy controls according to laws and regulations.
-Cisco also has dedicated to privacy Trust Portal\footnote{\url{https://trustportal.cisco.com/c/r/ctp/trust-portal.html}} for customers to know what data is processed.
+Cisco~\cite{cisco2021} incorporated a \textit{privacy assessment} to evaluate privacy controls based on laws and regulations.
+Additionally, Cisco provides a dedicated privacy Trust Portal~\footnote{\url{https://trustportal.cisco.com/c/r/ctp/trust-portal.html}} for customers to understand the data processing procedures.

-Privacy requirements and controls are considered in Malaysia methodology~\cite{malaysia2015}.
-For example, data anonymization, disposition, and pseudonymization.
+Privacy requirements and controls are also considered in the methodology from Malaysia~\cite{malaysia2015}.
+For example, measures such as data anonymization, disposition, and pseudonymization are implemented.